 Merrick Grain-Free Chicken & Sweet Potato’s new and improved recipe is a great option for dogs who don’t like seafood or meat.
 You can still offer a high protein food, such as this one, with chicken and turkey.
 It also checks off the requirement of animal-based fat.
-Although, it does have sunflower oil too.
-But that only means higher amounts of omega fatty acids, so it is a good thing.

 The gluten-free formula supports sensitive digestion.
 The palatable taste is hard to resist even for dogs who are picky eaters.

 9. Forza10 Sensitive Digestion Grain-Free Dry Dog Food

 - Reviews of Large Breed Dog Foods